Death of doctor who sounded coronavirus alarm sparks anger at government

 Li was forced to sign a letter on Jan.
 3, saying he had “severely disrupted social order” and was threatened with charges.

-A selfie of him lying on a hospital bed earlier this week wearing an oxygen respirator and holding up his Chinese identification card was being shared widely online.
+A selfie of him lying on a hospital bed this week wearing an oxygen respirator and holding up his Chinese identification card was shared widely online.

 “We deeply mourn the death of Wuhan doctor Li Wenliang ...
 After all-effort rescue, Li passed away,” the ruling Communist Party’s People’s Daily said on Twitter.